fhartey/arcade-led-credit-counter-simulator/README.md

 Pin 2 and pin 3 also currently have a 3 micro second delay.
 This is incase if a user wants to use the credit button as a taunt.
 Some old arcade games did this.
 This way if the user hits the minus credit button under 3 micro seonds it will not take off a credit.
 However if the user holds the credit button down for over 3 micro seconds they will lose a credit.

+A0 pin is for the potentiometer to change through micro seconds.
+Depending on how high or low it is set to.
+When the user holds down on the minus credit button, it will take how many micro seconds that are currently set to minus off a credit.

 # model numbers for parts used

 2 x	7-Segment LED Display mikroBUS Module, 2 Digits (7seg click) | Model Number: MIKROE-1201